industrial-edge/energy-manager-getting-started/docs/Usage.md

 - go to the dashboard
 - click the settings button and choose "New widget" to start the wizard

-1) choose the Diagram widget type > Continue
+1) choose the Diagram widget type and enter a widget name > Next
-2) enter a widget name and set the KPI calculation period to 15 Minutes > Continue
-3) click "New KPI instance" to create an instance based on the KPI type 'Costs energy', enter a name, select the KPI type and link the parameter 'TotalEnergy' to the already existing instance of 'Total Energy'
+2) click "New KPI instance" to create an instance based on the KPI type 'Costs energy', enter a name, select the KPI type and link the parameter 'TotalEnergy' to the already existing instance of 'Total Energy'

 ![Energy_Manager_Line_KPI_Instance_1](/docs/graphics/Energy_Manager_Line_KPI_Instance_1.png)

-4) Again click "New KPI instance" to create an instance based on the KPI type 'Costs water', enter a name, select the KPI type and link the parameter 'WaterConsumption' to the signal 'waterConsumptionFillingTank' with aggregation 'Last' > Continue
+3) Again click "New KPI instance" to create an instance based on the KPI type 'Costs water', enter a name, select the KPI type and link the parameter 'WaterConsumption' to the signal 'waterConsumptionFillingTank' with aggregation 'Last' > Next

 ![Energy_Manager_Line_KPI_Instance_2](/docs/graphics/Energy_Manager_Line_KPI_Instance_2.png)

-5) no need to change anything in the general display options > Continue
-6) no need to change anything in the Chart display options > Finish
+3) Set the KPI calculation period to 15 Minutes > Create

 ![Energy_Manager_Line_Diagram](/docs/graphics/Energy_Manager_Line_Diagram.png)